hatrigui/TSYP-11-SMC-Edoc-challenge/README.md

 ## Accessing Podcasts in Our Tool

 Our tool provides a convenient way to listen to podcasts.
-You can find them in mhi\public\podcasts
+You can find them in mhi\public\Podcasts